luau-lang/luau/rfcs/property-getter-setter.md

 Getter and setter types apply to classes as well as tables.

-Many of the Roblox APIs an be marked as having getters but not setters, which will improve accuracy of type checking for Roblox APIs.
+Many of the Roblox APIs can be marked as having getters but not setters, which will improve accuracy of type checking for Roblox APIs.

 ### Metatables